 To the extent that Obama did have a 15-point poll lead some time ago, it's gone.

-Because people started paying attention to who Obama is before last night.
+And it's gone for a reason because people started paying attention to who Obama is before last night.

-What last night was was not an introduction.
+What last night was, was not an introduction.

 Last night was a repackaging.

-And that's what grates on the drive-by.
+And that's what grates on the drive-bys.

 That's what bothers them.